tireddy2/pqc-cert-guidance/draft-reddy-pquip-pqc-signature-migration.md

 ## Advantages

 * Uses standard, single-algorithm X.509 certificates and chains, maximizing compatibility with existing PKI infrastructures.
-* Maintains clear separation between traditional and PQC algorithms.
+* Maintains clear separation between traditional and PQC keys.
-* Requires no changes to certificate validation logic.
+* Requires only one migration step, with deployments moving from Traditional-only to Dual certificates, and later removing support for Traditional certificates.
+* Better suited for multi-tenancy cases, where different tenants may prefer different combinations of traditional and PQ algorithms, avoiding the need for consensus on a composite set.
+* Facilitates simpler future transitions to new PQC algorithms, since a new PQC certificate can simply be issued and paired with an existing certificate, without requiring new composite definitions.

 ## Disadvantages